 - a.
-Forecast the parts of the income statement and balance sheets necessary to calculate free cash flow. - b.
+Forecast the parts of the income statement and balance sheet that are necessary for calculating free cash flow. - b.
 Calculate free cash flow for each projected year.
 Also calculate the growth rates of free cash flow each year to ensure that there is constant growth (that is, the same as the constant growth rate in sales) by the end of the forecast period. - c.
 Calculate operating profitability (OP = NOPAT/Sales), capital requirements (CR = Operating capital/Sales), and expected return on invested capital (EROIC = Expected NOPAT/Operating capital at beginning of year).
-Based on the spread between EROIC and WACC, do you think that the company will have a positive Market Value Added (MVA = Market value of company Book value of company = Value of operations Operating capital)? - d.
+Based on the spread between EROIC and WACC, do you think that the company will have a positive Market Value Added (MVA = Market value of company - Book value of company = Value of operations -Operating capital)? - d.
 Calculate the value of operations and MVA.
-(Hint: First calculate the horizon value at the end of the forecast period, which is equal to the value of operations at the end of the forecast period.
-Assume that growth beyond the horizon is 6%.) - e.
-Calculate the price per share of common equity as of 12/31/2007.
+(Hint: First calculate the horizon value at the end of the forecast period, which is equal to the value of operations at the end of the forecast period.)
+Assume that the annual growth rate beyond the horizon is 6%. - e.
+Calculate the price per share of common equity as of 12/31/2010.